apache/incubator-retired-s4/src/main/java/io/s4/example/model/README.md

     Accuracy:   62.2% - Num Observations: 100000

-Teh overall accuracy went down from 63.1% to 62.2%.
+The overall accuracy went down from 63.1% to 62.2%.
 However, we can see a dramatic improvement in category 3 (from 48.8% to 80.9%) at the cost of a slight degradation in categories 0 and 1.
 Clearly, using two Gaussians per category helped category three.

 To improve the accuracy of the classifier, one could do some additional analysis and come up with an improved model until the accuracy is acceptable for the target application.
-For example, why are so many category 6 classified as 0?
+For example, why are so many category 6 observations classified as category 0?
 Maybe we need a different number of mixtures per category to allocate more parameters to the categories with more training data and fewer to the other ones.
 Give it a try and let me know.
-I will add any models that gets a better overall accuracy than this one.
+I will add any models that get better overall accuracy than this one.

 Please share your feedback at: http://groups.google.com/group/s4-project/topics